R-Series Grant Writing

 OFDD R01 Countdown Program

-Getting a NIH R01 or R21 grant application funded is a key aspect of promotion for many junior faculty.
-OFDD’s R01 Countdown is a 4-month program that provides detailed weekly instructor and small group feedback on junior faculty’s NIH R-series grant submissions.
+Getting a NIH R01 or R21 grant application funded is a key aspect of promotion for many junior faculty members.
+OFDD’s R01 Countdown is a 15-week program that provides detailed, weekly small group feedback on junior faculty members’ NIH R-series grant submissions.

 Michaela Kiernan, PhD

-Senior Research Scientist at the Stanford Prevention Research Center.
-She is the Principal Investigator of NIH R01-funded grants examining the efficacy of behavioral obesity interventions and has expertise in clinical and community research methods and statistics.
-Dr. Kiernan served as a standing member of the NIH Psychosocial Risk and Disease Prevention (PRDP) behavioral medicine study section from 2008-2012 and is currently a member of the NIH PRDP Member Conflict study section.
-Dr. Kiernan has taught highly recommended scientific writing and grantsmanship workshops for OFDD for ten years, mentored minority faculty fellows for six years at the School of Medicine Center of Excellence, and been awarded multiple Stanford divisional teaching and mentorship awards.
+Dr. Kiernan is a Senior Research Scholar at the Stanford Prevention Research Center and directs the R01 Countdown Program.
+Dr. Kiernan is the Principal Investigator of multiple NIH R01 grants examining the efficacy of behavioral obesity interventions, and has expertise in clinical and community research methods, including retention strategies for randomized trials.
+She received her PhD in Social Psychology from Yale University.
+Dr. Kiernan has served as an ad hoc member, Standing Member, and/or Co-Chair of multiple NIH study sections; taught highly recommended scientific writing workshops for OFDD for 10 years; mentored faculty fellows from diverse racial/ethnic backgrounds for 6 years with the SOM Center of Excellence; and been awarded multiple Stanford divisional teaching and mentorship awards.